 - Meat is done when a wooden skewer or toothpick inserted into the thickest part comes out with little or no resistance.
 Be sure to keep lid on pot during cooking.

-Alternatively you can use a pressure cooker:
+Alternatively you can use an Instant Pot pressure cooker: